A deadline has arrived for Niger’s junta to reinstate the president. Residents brace for what’s next

 Algeria and Chad, non-ECOWAS neighbors with strong militaries in the region, both have said they oppose the use of force or won’t intervene militarily, and neighboring Mali and Burkina Faso – both run by juntas – have said an intervention would be a “declaration of war” against them, too.

+The coup is perhaps the most challenging one so far for the West Africa region struggling with military takeovers, Islamic extremism and a shift by some states toward Russia and its proxy, the Wagner mercenary group.

 Niger’s ousted President Mohamed Bazoum said he is held “hostage” by the mutinous soldiers.
 An ECOWAS delegation was unable to meet with the junta’s leader, Gen. Abdourahmane Tchiani, who analysts have asserted led the coup to avoid being fired.
-Now the junta has reached out to the Russian mercenary group Wagner for assistance while severing security ties with former colonizer France.
+Now the junta has reached out to Wagner for assistance while severing security ties with former colonizer France.

 Hours before Sunday’s deadline, hundreds of youth joined security forces in the darkened streets in Niger’s capital, Niamey to stand guard at a dozen roundabouts until morning, checking cars for weapons and heeding the junta’s call to watch out for foreign intervention and spies.